n101ima/Blood-flow-sisko-rheology-Ansys-Fluent-UDF/README.md

 # Blood-flow-sisko-rheology-Ansys-Fluent-UDF
 This UDF defines a function that calculates the viscosity of blood at a given cell and thread in Fluent.
-The UDF is related to the solar collectors, which are devices that capture and convert solar energy into heat or electricity.
 The UDF uses the following parameters and variables:

 •  sisko_viscosity: the name of the user-defined function that takes two arguments: c and t.